 Calling blockchain a ‘game-changer,’ he said it will substantially reduce ADNOC’s operating costs by eliminating time-consuming and labor-intensive processes, while ensuring the firm delivers on its 2030 smart growth strategy.

 Zahid Habib, IBM's Chemicals and Petroleum Solutions VP, said, "With this pilot, ADNOC takes a massive leap forward in asset provenance and asset financials, which, in its simplest terms, enables the ability to track irrefutably, every molecule of oil, and its value, from well to customer.”

 “This unlocks the potential to digitally reinvent ADNOC's hydrocarbon value chain, adds a unique dimension to their data visualisation in their Panorama Digital Command Center, and accelerates ADNOC towards their 2030 Vision,” he added.

 The application will eventually be linked to customers and investors to provide seamless integration among stakeholders, with the enhanced transparency ultimately reducing inherent business risks.

 Blockchain is a shared ledger that stores information in blocks.
 Once the data is recorded, it cannot be altered without alteration of all subsequent blocks, which requires consensus of the network majority.
-This allows the participants to verify and audit transactions independently and relatively inexpensively.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This allows the participants to verify and audit transactions independently and relatively inexpensively.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.